KenKundert/ec/doc/index.rst

-This calculator is noteworthy in that it employs a stack model of computation (Reverse Polish Notation); it supports numbers with SI scale factors and units;
-and uses a text-only user interface.
+This calculator is noteworthy in that it employs a stack model of computation (Reverse Polish Notation), it supports numbers with SI scale factors and units, and uses a text-only user interface.